-The intelligence procured from this tribe was discouraging.
-They stated, indeed, that the river ran towards the mid-day sun, and that at its mouth white people were building houses; but that the navigation was dangerous, and in three places absolutely impassable, owing to the falls and rapids.
-The nations through whose territories the route lay they represented as ferocious and malignant, especially their immediate neighbours, who dwelt in subterranean houses.
-Unappalled by this description, Mackenzie re-embarked, and he was accompanied by a small canoe, with two persons who consented to act as guides.
-Coming to a place where some savage-looking people were seen on a high ground, it was thought expedient to land, and an amicable interview took place, which led to important consequences.
-On explaining the object of the journey, one of the natives, of superior rank and intelligence, drew a sketch of the country on a piece of bark, appealing during his labour to his companions, and accompanying the rude but perfectly intelligible map by details as to their future voyage.
+couraging.
+They stated, indeed, that the river ran towards the mid-day sun, and that at its mouth white people were building houses: but that the navigation was dangerous, and in three places absolutely impassable, owing to the falls and rapids.
+The nations through whose territories the route lav they represented as ferocious and malignant, especially their immediate neighbours, who dwelt in subterranean houses.
+Unappalled by this description Mackenzie re-embarked, and he was accompanied by a small canoe, with two persons who consented to act as guides.
+Coming to a place where some savagelooking people were seen on a high ground, it was thought expedient to land, and an amicable interview took place, which led to important consequences.
+On explaining the object of the journey, one of the natives, of superior rank and intelligence, drew a sketch of the country on a piece of bark. appealing during his labour to his companions, and accompanying the rude but perfectly intelligible map by details as to their future voyage.
 He described the river as running to the east of south, receiving in its course many tributary streams, and broken every six or eight leagues by dangerous falls and rapids, six of which were altogether impracticable.
 The carrying-places he represented as of great length across mountains.
-He depicted the lands of three tribes in succession, who spoke different languages; and concluded by saying that beyond them he knew nothing of the country, except that it was still a great way to the sea, and that there was a lake of which the natives did not drink.†
+He depicted the lands of three tribes in succession, who spoke different languages ; and concluded by saying that beyond them he knew nothing of the country, except that it was still a great way to the sea, and that there was a lake of which the natives did not drink.

-While the route by water was thus said to be impracticable, they asserted that the road across the country to the ocean was short in comparison, and lay along a valley free from wood, and frequently travelled.
-Other considerations combined to recommend this latter course to Mackenzie : only thirty days' provisions were left, and the supply procured by hunting was very precarious.
+Whilst the route by water was thus said to be impracticable, they asserted that the road across the country to the ocean was short in comparison, and lay along a valley free from wood, and frequently travelled.
+Other considerations combined to recommend this latter course to Mackenzie: Only thirty days' provisions were left, and the supply procured by hunting was very precarious.
 The ammunition was nearly spent; and if the prosecution of the voyage appeared perilous, a return would have been equally so.
+Under these circumstances it was resolved to abandon the canoe, and to penetrate overland to the Western Ocean.